pluralsight/guides/draft/interesting-apis/visualizing-tweets-with-pubnub-s-stream-controller-and-css3-animations/article.md

 }
 ```

-Once the message is published successfully, the callback prints an object similar to the following to the console:
+Once the message is published successfully, the callback prints to the console an object like this:
 ```javascript
 [ 1, 'Sent', '14679535214898372' ]
 ```

-This way, `routes/index.js` will contain the following code:
+Back to the routes, `routes/index.js` will contain the following code:
 ```javascript
 var express = require('express');
 var config = require('../config');